|

 Baen Books publishes pulpy

 science-fiction and fantasy novels.
-To demonstrate that electronic
+To

-piracy is at worst a nuisance, Baen has set up a free, on-line library
+nuisance, Baen has set up a free, on-line

-for a number of its most popular titles.
-Read, enjoy, and maybe buy a
+library for a number of its most popular titles.

 |